 Loch Lomond Facts - plan your visit

-Lots of Loch Lomond facts.
-Find out about the scenic villages, see the choice of things to do on and around Scotland's largest loch.
+We’ve got lots of Loch Lomond facts.
+Discover scenic villages, see the choice of things to do on and around Scotland's largest loch.
 (Are you fit enough for Ben Lomond?)
-Alternatively, do some shopping at Loch Lomond Shores and discover the cafe with the kilted waiters.
+Or do some shopping at Loch Lomond Shores and discover the cafe with the kilted waiters.

 Loch Lomond Facts